chrisseaton/rhizome/doc/inline-caching.md

 information as data alongside the instructions and updating it when the cache misses so it always has the last method all cached.

-In RubyJIT the inline cache is instead a structure created in the compiler graph, pretty much as if the user wrote it out in Ruby.
+In Rhizome the inline cache is instead a structure created in the compiler graph, pretty much as if the user wrote it out in Ruby.
 The advantage of is that this means that the nodes created can then manipulated by later optimisation passes.
 For example, multiple guards that check the same thing can be combined